Mathews-Gigi/weather-app/README.md

    run command

-   for npm
+   for npm and node

         npm -v

-    node

         node -v

    open the project folder in vs code or any code editor